w3gh/ghostplusplus/branches/ghost-curses/readme_mod.txt

 =====

 1.)
 If you have already a configured GHost++, just copy your ghost.cfg to this directory.
-    You must add next three lines to your config file (ghost.cfg).
+    You must add next four lines to your config file (ghost.cfg).
 Change values as you like.
 More information in default.cfg.

 term_width = 135
 term_height = 52
 curses_enabled = 1
+curses_splitview = 0

 2.)
 Otherwise configure your GHost++ normally.
 Copy default.cfg and rename it ghost.cfg.
 More information in readme.txt.

 3.)
 After configuring GHost++: a.)
 Run ghost.exe b.)
-GHost++ will now log on to battle.net realms and joins into the chat channels which you have configured.
+GHost++ will now log on to battle.net realms and joins into the chat channels which you have configured. c.)
-     If you have multiple realms configured, you can change between realms using "/realm <number>" command.
-     Current chat-channel will be shown based on the realm. c.)
 Type /commands to see all the console commands.
      You can directly type GHost++ commands
      !load